clebert/llama2.zig/README.md

 - SIMD optimization of the matmul function using `@Vector`
 - No mmap support; the checkpoint file is instead fully loaded into the RAM
 - Utilization of slices instead of many-item pointers
-- For models of 4096+ dimensions, I divide two matrix multiplication sets across threads
+- For models of 4096+ dimensions, I utilize thread pools to parallelize independent matrix multiplication operations

 ## todos